Phibonacci/Bard-Interactive-Music/README.md

 ![Bard Interactive Music preview](poster.png)

-## Licence
+## License

-The code and the assets are under MIT unless a licence file is saying otherwise.
+The [code and the assets](https://github.com/Phibonacci/Bard-Interactive-Music) are under MIT unless a licence file is saying otherwise.

 ## Credits